Very few buildings will have you stand in awe as much as the interior of this amazing structure in Rome.

 As magnificent as the frescos inside the Sistine Chapel are, as dull is the exterior of the structure.
 This wasn’t unusual for religious medieval and Renaissance buildings in Italy.

-4. Michelangelo’s frescoes weren’t the first to decorate its walls
+4. Michelangelo’s frescoes weren’t the first to decorate their walls

 The chapel is most famous for the frescoes on its walls, and especially the one at the ceiling which features one of the most iconic paintings in art history, “The Creation of Adam” by Michelangelo.